Vander Vieira

-Vander Sacramento Vieira (born 2 March 1988 in Rio de Janeiro), sometimes known as just Vander, is a Brazilian professional footballer who plays as a winger for Sport.
+Vander Sacramento Vieira (born 2 March 1988 in Rio de Janeiro), sometimes known as just Vander, is a Brazilian professional footballer who plays as a winger.

 Career

 Early career

 The young midfielder started in Madureira, and in 1998, aged 10, was taken to Flamengo's youth team, where he began to stand out.
 Fast, with both legs as his head, Vander Vieira characteristics including good passing and shooting, in addition to the torn speed.
 In 2008, came to be negotiated with Portuguese teams, however, the transfer did not materialize because of the player desire to continue in Estádio da Gávea.

 In 2007, the player, which until then was a reserve team led by luxury coach and former player Adílio, became the proprietor, and helped the team win third place in the Champions Youth Cup, world interclub of the U-19 category in Malaysia.

 Flamengo and America

 In 2009, he became promoted to the senior team would be headed by Cuca, but no space was borrowed by the board the scarlet-black, through the former Flamengo striker Romário, who try to America access to the first division Campeonato Carioca the following year.
 The idea was to make the player gain experience ahead of time will create red.
 Nevertheless, Vander Vieira even took the field by Devil and returned to the Estádio da Gávea yet that season, but no act by Flamengo.